 Leading career networking site LinkedIn recently reported that employees are trusted 3X more than employers when it comes to messaging and how passive and active job seekers perceive a company.
 That means such recruitment marketing components as employee testimonials, employee reviews on site like Indeed and Glassdoor, and any referral-marketing-based strategy where employees spread the good word about a company's attributes or standing within the industry holds much more weight than anything your recruitment and marketing team can create.

-But what this really means in terms of recruitment marketing strategy is the desire of potential job candidates to hear directly from current employees.
-This means relying on stock images on social media, overly-produced or 'glossy' videos, and/or other content that lacks authenticity or doesn't place emphasis on employees feeding the narrative about you as an employer, will likely fall on deaf ears or simply be white noise.
+But what this means in terms of recruitment marketing strategy is the desire of potential job candidates to hear directly from current employees.
+This means relying on stock images on social media, overly-produced or 'glossy' videos, and other content that lacks authenticity or doesn't place emphasis on employees feeding the narrative about you as an employer will likely fall on deaf ears or simply be white noise.

 78 percent of marketers believe video moves the needle

 This should be a given at this point, according to Wyzowl, but 2020 is a visual age.
 Whether it's Instagram, YouTube, or even TikTok, images (static and dynamic) are the lifeblood of content strategy, and recruitment marketing is no different.
-Not only are videos more easily digested compared to traditional text especially on social media platforms, but video also gives you more latitude to rely on the direct words and insights of your employees (see our last point above) and also literally help tell your story in terms of your employer branding.
+Not only are videos more easily digested compared to traditional text, especially on social media platforms, but the video also gives you more latitude to rely on the direct words and insights of your employees (see our last point above).
+It also helps tell your story in terms of your employer branding.

-Video content is also easily shareable, more apt for reporting and analytics purposes (it's easier to gain metrics on how long a video was watched or which segments or parts of the video drove a more significant response compared to text), and also demonstrates to a potential job candidate that your company is game for adapting to technology, new ways of thinking, and the ways in which people are communicating and sharing ideas..
+Video content is also easily shareable, more apt for reporting and analytics purposes (it's easier to gain metrics on how long a video was watched or which segments or parts of the video drove a more significant response compared to text), and also demonstrates to a potential job candidate that your company is game for adapting to technology, new ways of thinking, and how people are communicating and sharing ideas..